GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 We wanted to make a choice between the three most popular front-end Javascript frameworks, Angular, React and Vue.js.
 These frameworks allow Javascript code to be structured into components.

-Since is Vue.js is said to have the lowest learning curve out of the three frameworks, we decided to go with Vue.js.
+Since Vue.js is said to have the lowest learning curve out of the three frameworks, we decided to go with Vue.js.
 Our TA also recommended this and on Stackshare.io it can be seen that Vue.js has the highest approval ratings.

 Some other advantages of Vue.js are that: